What is a Frozen Shoulder: Symptoms, Causes, Treatment, and Prevention

 Some of the surgical procedures are

-Mostly frozen shoulders heal themselves in a period of 12 to 18 months.
+Mostly, frozen shoulders heal themselves in a period of 12 to 18 months.
 If the symptoms seem to prolong, you might be advised to go through surgical procedures.

-• Joint Distention – Injecting sterile water into the joint capsule can help in stretching the tissues and make it easier for the movement of the joint.
+- Joint Distention – Injecting sterile water into the joint capsule can help in stretching the tissues and make it easier for the movement of the joint.

-• Shoulder Manipulation – Through this procedure, the doctor will move your shoulder joints in different directions to help loosen the tightened tissue, while you’ll be under sedation.
+- Shoulder Manipulation – Through this procedure, the doctor will move your shoulder joints in different directions to help loosen the tightened tissue, while you’ll be under sedation.

-• Surgery – The option of a surgery for frozen shoulders is very rare, but if no other options are prone to be fruitful the doctor will finalize on this method.
+- Surgery – The option of a surgery for frozen shoulders is very rare, but if no other options are prone to be fruitful the doctor will finalize on this method.
 In this method, the doctor will surgically remove the scarred tissue and adhesions from inside the joints.

-An ALTERNATE Method that can be followed
+An Alternative Method that can be followed

-• Acupuncture refers to the procedure of inserting hair-thin needles into the skin at specific points.
-Usually the needle stays in its position for about 15-40 minutes.
+- Acupuncture refers to the procedure of inserting hair-thin needles into the skin at specific points.
+Usually, the needle stays in its position for about 15-40 minutes.

-Prevention for Frozen Shoulder
+Prevention of Frozen Shoulder

 One of the most common and highly rising risk factors of frozen shoulder is the immobility that may result from a shoulder injury, broken arm, or a stroke.
 It is advisable to talk to your doctor about exercises that help in the movement of your shoulder.

-Frozen shoulder usually affects only one shoulder and it does get better on its own.
-But sometimes it can take upto a year or 3 to heal itself or more in a few cases.
+Frozen shoulder usually affects only one shoulder, and it does get better on its own.
+But sometimes it can take up to a year or 3 to heal itself or more in a few cases.

-4. How do you relieve frozen shoulder pain?
+2. How do you relieve frozen shoulder pain?